 Crucial: Most people who go on to commit terrorist acts first went through a process called radicalisation.
 This involves things like viewing extremist content online and developing violent and intolerant opinions.
 Find out more, including how to report a concern about someone you know.

 Look out for suspicious behaviour

 You should report suspicious activity or behaviour.
 Usually young people choose to:

 - Talk about concerns with a responsible adult

 - This could be your parents, your manager at work, or someone at your place of learning.

 If you have concerns and you are not convinced they are being taken seriously, you can report online at gov.uk/act or call the police confidentially on 0800 789 321.

 Crucial: Concerns passed on by members of the public have stopped terrorist attacks.
-You can hear how potential terrorist attacks were stopped on the Code Severe Podcast Series.
+You can find out more on the Thames Valley Police website.